-The Sarnia-Lambton COVID-19 Business and Economic Taskforce that consists of key business organizations, that meet twice per week to address issues and challenges that have been identified through extensive consultation with employers across the Sarnia-Lambton area and to discuss plans for economic recovery.
-Additional business organizations and municipalities are also invited to join from time-to-time to share their unique perspectives from their sector, municipality or area of service.
+The Sarnia-Lambton COVID-19 Business and Economic Task Force consists of key business organizations that meet once per week to address issues and challenges that have been identified through extensive consultation with employers across the Sarnia-Lambton area, and to discuss and implement plans for economic recovery.
+Additional business organizations and municipalities are also invited to join from time-to-time to share their unique perspectives from their sector, municipality, or area of service.

 The focus of the Sarnia-Lambton COVID-19 Business and Economic Task Force is to collect, coordinate and disseminate information, in a timely manner, on strategies, programs and other remedies that are available to mitigate the effects that the COVID-19 pandemic is having on the economic well-being of employers and entrepreneurs in the Sarnia-Lambton area.

-Membership Composition: Members of the Task Force are comprised of organizations with a primary mandate on economic development and are business-facing.
+Members of the Task Force are comprised of organizations with a primary mandate on economic development and/or workforce development and are business-facing.
 A full list of members can be viewed at the bottom of this page.

 Our goal is help businesses navigate these uncertain times so that they are able to re-open and get back up to full speed once it is safe to do so, and help ensure that as many businesses as possible survive the COVID-19 crisis.